redhat-cop/ansible-middleware-playbooks/README.md

 ## Purpose

 This repository provides a set of generic roles and reusable playbooks for deploying JBoss Middleware and associated CI / CD tooling.

 ## Getting Started

 1. Update group_vars/all/all.yml to reflect your environment
-	1. 'ansible_user' will be the ssh user used to connect to your hosts
 2. Update inventory.yml to reflect your environment
 3. Clone the [JBoss EAP Role](https://github.com/rhtconsulting/jboss_eap) into your [Ansible Roles Path](http://docs.ansible.com/ansible/intro_configuration.html#roles-path).
 Future version will support galaxy to make this easier.
 4. TODO: ansible-galaxy install